GRP-777/Proyecto_Individual_1/README.md

 API Deployment
 The deployment of our FastAPI is done using Render a virtual environment.

-To consume the API, use the 6 different endpoints to get information and make queries about movies.
-The descriptions in each of the functions will tell you how to enter the corresponding data.
+To consume the API, use the 6 different endpoints to get information and make queries about gaming stadistics.
 ![endpoints](https://github.com/GRP-777/Proyecto_Individual_1/assets/132501854/90fee9b4-101b-458e-8521-daa18720edfb)